pdxiv/LuaScott/Adventure Editor Manual.md

 This chapter explains, in depth, a short adventure entitled "MINI-VENTURE."
 This adventure uses most of the conditions and commands available in ADVENTURE.
-Every significant part of the data base is explained.
-But first here's a listing of the data base:
+Every significant part of the database is explained.
+But first here's a listing of the database:

 Adventure 35 Version 1.01 7837 bytes under 16K (tape) or
 11214